ProKarma-Inc/sharp-patient-risk-poc/pipeline/README.md

 It is a Python script that runs a series of Impala queries to obtain the necessary data.
 The resulting data is processed and cleaned in Pandas before being output to either Hive or locally as a CSV file.

-**Note:** The medications data are presented in the pipeline output as integer counts of the number of times a medication was taken in the preceding 12-hour window.
-We trainied our model with medications data represented as categorical variables that indicate if the particular medication had been administered or not (0 for not administered or 1 for administered).
+**Note:** The medications data are presented in the pipeline output as integer counts of the number of times a medication was taken in the 12-hour window preceeding an RRT event.
+This is in contrast to how we trained our model.
+We represented medications data as categorical variables that indicate if the particular medication had been administered or not (0 for not administered or 1 for administered).
+See page 6 of the implementation guide for more discussion on this topic.

 # Usage